Warnings of rogue ‘community helpers’ targeting the elderly and vulnerable

+“Please be advised this is a scam - The Red Cross are not offering any such service and nor is anyone else outside the NHS.

+“If you or any member of your family is approached in this way, then please report it to the police immediately.”

-A group of three men were allegedly knocking on doors in Canute Crescent in Ely this morning, offering elderly residents help during the coronavirus outbreak.
+In Ely, a group of three men were allegedly knocking on doors in Canute Crescent in Ely yesterday (Tuesday) morning, offering elderly residents help during the coronavirus outbreak.
 When confronted, they left the area.

 They pulled into the close-knit street in a white pick up truck with an old fridge and a tree in the back at around 9am.